 No book, nor tutor will give us the education we need.
 We must patiently go through seasons of difficulty and temptation before we can understand what our brother or sister is facing.
 Furthermore, we must advance through different levels; sickness, injury, loss and discouragement.
 On top of this, we must be tutored in the language of affliction, till we speak it without an accent.

-There are so many different classes in God’s strange university.
+There are so many different classes in God’s “strange university.”
 You may be enrolled in Compassion 101, or Mercy 410.
-Oh, there is a school counselor available to all students that request Him.
+Oh, and by the way there is a school counselor available to all students that request Him (the Holy Spirit).
 Also, we will do remarkably better if we will befriend others who are also enrolled.
 Worshipping and the Word are quite critical as we must keep our spirits clean and right.

 “I know God will not give me anything I can’t handle.
 I just wish He didn’t trust me so much.”